tingo-gmbh/zabbix-templates/Template HW Panasonic PT-RZ660 by HTTP/README.md

 ## Macros
-Adjust the Macros inside the Template according to your setup of the Panasonic PT-RZ660.
+Adjust the Macros inside the Host (not Template) according to your setup of the Panasonic PT-RZ660.
 Username (`user1`) and Password (`panasonic`) are the default ones (check PT-RZ660 Manual, Page 157).

 `{$SOURCE}` has no value, because we don't know what your source should be.
 Click on «Change» to enter your source.
 **Attention** If you are not changing this Macro, there will be a warning, because there is an enabled Trigger.
-Also be careful, the Trigger is based on RegEx, so if you misspell the your source, there will be a warning.
+Also be careful, the Trigger is based on RegEx, so if you misspell your source, there will be a warning.
 Check the Interface of PT-RZ660 there you see how the source is written; normally everything UPPERCASE.

 ![template-hw-panasonic-pt-rz660-http-macros.jpg](https://raw.githubusercontent.com/tingo-gmbh/zabbix-templates/master/images/template-hw-panasonic-pt-rz660-http-macros.jpg?token=AKD4DCQEH53BAMZS7TCLLHK5VS37Y)